5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ### Summary Table
 - Summary table compiles information regarding real-time video performance, timeseries forecasting data, changepoint detection data, daily changes in momentum (24 hour deltas), daily channel performance averages (90-day rolling), and hourly benchmarks to provide a high(er) level view on which episodes to keep running vs which to replace.
 Decisions are generated via conditional logic, informed by a combination of the metrics & values mentioned above.
-- agGrid compatibility provides the ability to filter and select/unselect columns for scalability.
+- agGrid compatibility provides the ability to filter and select/unselect columns for scalability (episode names and ID's are discluded in the instance below)
 - Data is cached periodically to save on computing power, and updated as data in the GCP database is updated.

 ![image](https://github.com/a-memme/Snapchat_Dynamic_Scheduling/assets/79600550/afac7728-0115-4bb2-9499-f759bc48fa55)